Huulab/Ucaps-seq/HEK293T.md

 ```

-To detect potential offtargets, we first pileup all reads and then filter sites abide by rules as shown in  FigureS5g, at last, DESeq2 was used for
+To detect potential offtargets, we first pileup all reads and then filter sites abide by rules as shown in  FigureS5g.
+At last, DESeq2 was used for
 testing whether the difference was statistically significant.
 ```bash
 # pileup